 Review: Filmr has an overall rating of 4.5/5 on the App Store.

 iMovie comes by default with most iPhones.
-Although, if you don’t have it installed, you can always download it here.
+Although, if you don’t have it installed, you can always download it from the App Store.
 The app is simple to use and works well for minor video edits like removing sound from an iPhone video, trimming video length, etc. It also has the Ken Burns effect to animate graphics and text.

 However, it lacks advanced editing functionality like some of the other apps on this list.